mat813/acme-tiny-scripts/README.md

 intermediate certificate is also stored as intermediate.pem in the public directory.

-### Configuring your web server
+### Configuring your web server for letsencrypt

-First, note that Let's Encrypt will look for the challenge over *http* not https, so either your web server must be able to give the answer over http, or it must redirect to https, and in that case, the certificate must be valid.
+First, note that Let's Encrypt will look for the challenge over *http* not https, so either your web server must be able to give the answer over http, or it must redirect to https, and in that case, *the certificate must be valid*.

 In the following examples, I will describe serving the challenges over http.
 I prefer this method because it still works if your certificates are invalid, for